-Your pension is based on the amount of time you have been in the Scheme (service) (up to 28 June 2007) and your best year's salary in the last three years of working before you leave or retire.
+Your pension is based on the amount of time you have been an active member of the Scheme and the lower of the last year's salary or your average salary in the last three years of membership (before you leave or retire).
+This pension is increased by the rise in the Retail Prices Index six months prior to leaving.